 Leff has over 20 years of experience in sales, sales management and sales training in Fortune 500 firms and in leading academic institutions.

-Please plan to be in Tallahassee before 8:00 am on Tuesday, October 24th.
-Departure flights should be scheduled after noon on Thursday, October 26th.
+Please plan to be in Tallahassee before 6:00pm to attend the welcome reception and dinner on Monday, April 23rd.
+Class will begin at 8:00 am on Tuesday, April 24th.
+Departure flights should be scheduled after noon on Thursday, April 26th.

 The local airport is Tallahassee International Airport.
 It is about a 15-minute ride from the airport to the university.